I know you don’t have time to scroll through dozens of tech sites every morning.

 I disagree.

-The tech developed for space has a funny way of solving problems down here.
-GPS started as a military space project.
-Now you use it to find the nearest coffee shop.
+Tech developed for space has this weird habit of solving everyday problems.
+GPS started as a military space project, but now you’re using it to find the nearest coffee shop.
+That’s just how it works.

 Then there’s biotech.